anki-code/xonsh-cheatsheet/README.md

 * [Builtin xontrib bashisms](https://xon.sh/xontribs.html#bashisms) - Enables additional Bash-like syntax while at the command prompt.
 * `bash -c! echo 123` - the way to run bash command line using macro syntax.

+## Using xonsh wherever you go through the SSH

+You stuffed command shell with aliases, tools and colors but you lose it all when using ssh.
+The mission of [xxh project](https://github.com/xxh/xxh) is to bring your favorite shell wherever you go through the ssh without root access and system installations.

 # Credits
 * [Xonsh Tutorial](https://xon.sh/tutorial.html)
 * Most copy-pastable examples prepared by [xontrib-hist-format](https://github.com/anki-code/xontrib-hist-format)